 Jordan has performed with many symphony orchestras along the American East Coast and Southwest.
 He made his solo debut

 with Columbia Baroque ensemble and has also performed as a soloist with the Panama City Symphony Orchestra.
 Jordan is an active member of Sinfonia Gulf Coast, where he has performed as both guest Principal and Assistant Principal Cello.
 He served as Acting Principal Cello of the Northwest Florida Symphony Orchestra for multiple concert seasons.
 He additionally served as the Principal Cello for the Scotia Festival Orchestra, where he collaborated with members of Symphony Nova Scotia and the Quebec Symphony Orchestra, and for the Music Academy International Festival Orchestra.

-An active chamber musician, Jordan is a founding member of the Velox Quartett and the Nome Quartet.
-The Velox Quartett was featured as a part of Scotia Festival of Music’s Highlight Concert Series.
+An active chamber musician, Jordan is a founding member of the Velox Quartett, which was featured as a part of Scotia Festival of Music’s Highlight Concert Series.
+His professional chamber performances have included collaborations with Masumi Per Rostad, Joe Philips, Gregory Sauer, and Shannon Thomas.
 He was awarded 1st prize in the Chamber Music Division of the IMKA International Music Competition and was a prizewinner at the Duxbury Music Festival’s solo and chamber competitions.
-Jordan has participated in chamber music master classes with members of the Emerson, Badke, Brentano, and Calidore String Quartets.
-He is an alumnus of Scotia Festival of Music, Music Academy International, Orvieto Musica, Duxbury Music Festival, Green Mountain Chamber Music Festival, the Innsbrook Institute, and Miami Music Festival.
-Jordan was also a Artist-In-Residence at the Atlantic Music Festival, where he was awarded a Contemporary Ensemble Fellowship and collaborated for the premiere of twenty-five new chamber compositions.
+Jordan studied the art of chamber collaboration with members of the Emerson, Badke, Brentano, and Calidore String Quartets.
+In 2018, he was an Artist-In-Residence at the Atlantic Music Festival, where he was awarded a Contemporary Ensemble Fellowship and collaborated for the premiere of twenty-five new chamber compositions.